bormaxi8080/bormaxi8080/README.md

 Mar 2020 - Sep 2020 - Compelled Career Break by private reasons

 Jun 2019 - Start hiring developers in Improve Group, the best all-time IT company in Novosibirsk, mobile application development.
 Hiring employees, hiring employees, hiring employees.
-First he worked under a contract, then in the state.
+First I worked under a contract, then in the state.
 The company closed in 2021

 2018-2019 - Moderate AngryHR, the largest HR comminity in russian facebook segment, I think it's not really the best experience in my practice